Q: How does this work ? How do you build your models ?

-A: In some cases, cheaper alternatives are available and, unless you're very specific about what you're looking for, we usually try to present several different options within our project proposals.
-For example, we can repaint a Hot Wheels car and put it back in it's original packaging for a reasonable price.
+A: In some cases, less costly alternatives are available and, unless you're very specific about what you're looking for, we usually try to present several different options within our project proposals.

 Q: I already bought a finished diecast model, but it's the wrong color.
 Can you repaint it ?
 How much would that be ?

 A: This is the type of work we do most often.
 We disassemble the model as much as we need to, then strip the old finish, prime, and repaint in your chosen color(s).
 (Beware of other builders who simply mask off the unpainted parts and shoot the new color right over top of the old -- this will usually yield less than stellar results).
-Prices start at $199 for this work, and vary depending on the model we're working with.
-An inexpensive, discount store diecast model will usually cost less to repaint than a model from Danbury Mint, Frankin Mint, GMP, etc.
+Prices vary depending on the model we're working with.

 Q: OK, what's the process ?
 How do we get started ?